samyakpadwekar/Java_backend/Spring boot/Readme.md

 - For the dev profile, create a file named application-dev.properties or application-dev.yml (if you prefer YAML configuration).
 - For the prod profile, create a file named application-prod.properties or application-prod.yml.
 - These files should be located in the same directory as your application.properties or application.yml file.

+ - For more explanation refer <a href="https://medium.com/javarevisited/getting-started-with-spring-boot-profiles-1e00159f0542#:~:text=Profiles%20in%20Spring%20Boot%20are,configurations%20for%20your%20production%20environment." target="_blank">medium article</a>

+### Spring boot actuator

 ### Q. What is Spring Boot Actuator?
 - Spring Boot Actuator is a set of production-ready features and tools provided by Spring Boot for monitoring and managing your application in a production environment.